gadget-framework/gadget2/docs/userguide.md

 handles all the message passing between the master process, paramin, and the slave processes, which are Gadget simulation runs.
-The setup is very similar to a normal Gadget run, with all the Gadget input files are the same, it’s only the optimisation execution that differs.
+The setup is very similar to a normal Gadget run, with all the Gadget input files are the same, it's only the optimisation execution that differs.

 Installation {#sec:paramininstall}
 ------------